 How do I find out what my Contracted Delivery Date is?

 Every production should have a Contracted Delivery Date, as specified on your contract with ITV.
 The Contracted Delivery Date is the date that the finished programme must be received by Content Delivery.

 Is there an email address for contracted delivery date (CDD) changes?

 Yes, email Content Operations at firstname.lastname@example.org detailing all the changes, including your new delivery date, a contact name, and reason for the change of date.

 They will circulate the change to the correct business areas in ITV and come back to you on whether you can deliver to a new date or not.

 How long does the final TX file stay at transmission?

 The systems at transmission will look ahead six weeks into the schedule.
 If the programme is not in the six week look-ahead window it will be deleted from TX, but it will reside on the ITV Archive storages indefinitely.

-TVT will deliver the broadcast file to ITV.
-ITV will then deliver onwards to Red Bee Media for transmission.
+Content Delivery will deliver the broadcast file to ITV’s internal storages, which will then deliver onwards to Red Bee Media for transmission.
 The broadcast file will remain in the ITV Archive for the period in which ITV hold rights for the content (for ITV Studios content, in perpetuity).
-TVT will retain a copy of all content on file for 6 months from the delivery date.

 If I need technical advice during the production process or prior to delivery who should I contact?